cy-Yin/MachineLearning2022/Week 02 Regression with multiple input variables.md

 Vectorization will make a huge difference in the running time of your learning algorithm.

-## Gradient Descent for Multiple Regression
+## Gradient Descent for Multiple Regression 梯度下降

 - previous notation: simultaneously update
 $$